Landlord Rental Vacancy Rate Guide (+ Calculator & Statistics)

 Vacancies are inevitable for everyone who invests in real estate, but it becomes a big problem if units remain unoccupied for weeks or months at a time.
 Fortunately, it’s relatively easy to learn how to efficiently turn over rental units and prevent units from long-term vacancies.

-- Thoroughly screen new tenants: Choosing good quality tenants who care for the property will help you foster long-term relationships, minimize vacancies, and cause less intensive repair and maintenance costs.
+- Thoroughly screen new tenants: Choosing quality tenants who care for the property will help you foster long-term relationships, minimize vacancies, and cause less intensive repair and maintenance costs.

 - Offer amenities: When possible, offer on-site conveniences like parking, laundry, a fitness center, or security.
 These will help attract more tenants and potentially allow you to increase rental prices.